jerryskx/play-jpa/README.md

 Akka JPA for Playframework
 ========

-Create JPA library for Playframework.
+Create JPA library using Akka for Playframework.

 ## References